Multi-Scale Simulation of Complex Systems: A Perspective of Integrating Knowledge and Data: Objective-oriented multi-scale simulation method

-\textbf{Scale with preserved relevant information.} Researchers seek to identify causal emergence for multi-scale complex systems.
-For example, Griebenow~\cite{griebenow2019finding} et al. utilize spectral clustering to find the right scale of a complex network with causal emergence.
+\textbf{Scales with preserved relevant information.} Researchers seek to identify causal emergence for multi-scale complex systems.
+For example, Griebenow et al.~\cite{griebenow2019finding} utilize spectral clustering to find the right scale of a complex network with causal emergence.
 Researchers also discover that macro scales defined by coarse graining the microscale elements show surprising causal emergence~\cite{hoel2013quantifying}.
-By defining and evaluating the metric of effective information (EI) both at the micro and macro scales, causal interactions are observed to peak at a macro scale.
+By defining and evaluating the metric of effective information (EI) both at the micro and macro scales, causal interactions are observed to peak at a macroscale.
 The coarse scales with higher causalities facilitate investigations into complex systems more effectively.
 Data-driven models~\cite{bar2019learning,lee2020coarse} are proposed to identify coarse-scale partial differential equations (PDEs) that describe the system evolution at the macroscopic level.
-A series methods to identify slow variables in dynamical complex systems~\cite{perez2013identification,singer2009detecting,noe2013variational,wehmeyer2018time,bramburger2020sparse} are proposed, such as variational approach~\cite{noe2013variational}, autoencoders~\cite{wehmeyer2018time}, diffusion maps~\cite{singer2009detecting}.
+A series methods to identify slow variables in dynamical complex systems~\cite{perez2013identification,singer2009detecting,noe2013variational,wehmeyer2018time,bramburger2020sparse} are proposed, such as variational approach~\cite{noe2013variational}, autoencoders~\cite{wehmeyer2018time,li2023learning}, diffusion maps~\cite{singer2009detecting}.
 Meanwhile, governing equations~\cite{champion2019data,brunton2016discovering} or common principles~\cite{huang2018mesoscience,chen2022automated} of the system are extracted.
 The discovery of governing equations and common principles is essential in data-rich fields that lack well-established theories.
-Recently, renormalization group (RG) has shown great potential to deal with high-dimensional systems~\cite{koch2018mutual,li2018neural,di2022deep}.
-A change in scale is called a scale transformation.
-The renormalization group is intimately related to scale invariance and conformal invariance, symmetries in which a system appears the same at all scales, i.e., so-called self-similarity.
+Recently, the renormalization group (RG) method has shown great potential to deal with high-dimensional systems~\cite{koch2018mutual,li2018neural,di2022deep}.
+The RG method is intimately related to scale invariance and conformal invariance, symmetries in which a system appears the same at all scales, i.e., so-called self-similarity.